mark2devel/mark2/CONTRIBUTING.md

 #### `Hook`

-Issued as a general purpose event to have dynamically addable events.
-Only used at the moment to register mark2 prompt commands
+Issued as a general purpose event to have dynamically addable events Only used at the moment for mark2 prompt commands

 ### Player Events